Spiral Antidepressant Withdrawal Field Guide

 Social Connection

-Isolation and idleness can allow depressive patterns to creep back.
-So collaboratively brainstorm: "What positive projects or communities can you engage with now?"
-This could be as simple as a weekly gardening club or as deep as a renewed connection to faith or activism.
-The Flourish OS offers strategies for building sustainable social connections.
+Isolation and inactivity can create conditions for depressive patterns to re-emerge.
+Collaboratively brainstorm with your support system: "What positive projects or communities can you actively engage with now?"
+This could range from a local gardening club to a renewed connection with faith or community activism.

 Giving Back